1technophile/OpenMQTTGateway/docs/use/ble.md

 ## SwitchBot Bot control (available with HA discovery)

-SwitchBot Bot devices are automatically discovered and available as a device in the configuration menu of home assistant.
+SwitchBot Bot devices are automatically discovered and available as a device in the Home Assistant Settings menu.

 ::: tip
 If the SwitchBot mode is changed the ESP32 must be restarted.